(This post may include affiliate links. You can read about our affiliate policy here.)

 Where: Nationwide

-The site maintains that the typical RV owner can generate $30,000 to $40,000 in annual revenue by making their camper available through the site, which boasts millions of visitors each month.
+The typical RV owner can generate $30,000 to $40,000 in annual revenue by making their camper available through the site, the site says.
+RVShare boasts millions of site visitors each month.

 Fees